espeak-ng/espeak-ng/docs/phonemes.md

 languages and voices on how to specify phonemes so that the IPA and feature transcriptions are consistent.

-__NOTE:__ This model is in the process of being implemented.
-As such, the current implementation does not reflect this document.

 ## Consonants

 |                             | `blb` |       | `lbd` |       | `dnt` |       | `alv` |       | `pla` |       | `rfx` |       | `alp` |       | `pal` |       | `vel` |       | `uvl` |       | `phr` |       | `glt` |       |